mmahoney09110/PersonaDesktop/README.md

-# Windows Assistant: A Smart, Customizable PC Assistant
+# Persona Desktop: A Smart, Customizable PC Assistant

-**Windows Assistant** is a desktop application that lets you control your PC with natural commands, all filtered through a personality you define.
+**Persona Desktop** is a desktop application that lets you control your PC with natural commands, all filtered through a personality you define.
 It can launch programs, delete files, adjust volume, empty the recycle bin, and more.
 If it doesn't understand a command, it offers smart, clickable fallback suggestions.

 Unlike typical utilities, Windows Assistant gives your assistant a *soul*, you choose how it speaks, how it reacts, and how it interacts with you.